8.3 Allegations Against Persons who Work with Children

 - Complaints officer if the concern has risen from a complaint;

-- Representation from Governor Services where allegations is about a Head Teacher;
+- Representation from Governor Services and/or Academy Trust where allegations are about a Head Teacher;

 - Senior Manager from Early Years, if allegation relates to an early years setting.

-Notifications will be required to be made to OFSTED, regarding day care and child-minders, residential staff, foster carers and prospective adopters.
+Notifications will be required to be made to OFSTED by the employer/agency, regarding day care and child-minders, residential staff, foster carers and prospective adopters.

-The Strategy Meeting will be chaired by the LADO (or his/her nominated representative).
+The Multi-Agency LADO Meeting will be chaired by the LADO.

 - Consider the current allegation in the context of any previous allegations or concerns;